laspp/PS/projektna-naloga/navodila.md

   // Returns all the topics
   rpc ListTopics(google.protobuf.Empty) returns (ListTopicsResponse);

+  // NOTE: Add method GetUsers or attach name to message in order to obtain user names.
+  // Currently, there is no way for the client to display user names, only user IDs

   // Returns messages in a topic rpc GetMessages(GetMessagesRequest) returns (GetMessagesResponse);

   // Subscribe to topics; goes to the node returned by head rpc SubscribeTopic(SubscribeTopicRequest) returns (stream MessageEvent);

 }

 message CreateUserRequest {